 What is the difference between credentialing and contracting?

-Contracting and credentialing are both important in a service provider’s relationship with a payer, but how do they differ?
+Credentialing vs. contracting — both are important in a service provider’s relationship with a payer, but how do they differ?

-Contracting is the process of becoming in network with a payer.
-When complete, both you and the payer will sign the contract which outlines the conditions or terms of the agreement and obligations of each party.
+Contracting is the process of becoming in-network with a payer.
+When complete, both you and the payer will sign the contract, which outlines the conditions or terms of the agreement, as well as the obligations of each party.
 As a provider, it is critical that you understand your obligations to the payer.
-Each payer’s contract is very different, and your obligations may be as well.
+Each payer’s contract differs significantly, along with your obligations.
 Be sure you understand these and seek guidance from professionals as needed.
-Some payers will offer group contracts, and some offer individual contracts with behavioral health and ABA providers.
+Some payers will offer group contracts, while others offer individual contracts to behavioral health and ABA providers.

-Credentialing is the process that payers use to verify a provider’s credentials, and to ensure that they meet the standards required by that payer to render services; this may include documents such as licenses or certification, and professional liability insurance.
+Credentialing is the process that payers use to verify a provider’s credentials and to ensure that they meet the standards required by that payer to render services.
+This may include documents like licenses or certifications, as well as professional liability insurance.
 Each payer will have different standards that providers are required to meet.

 The role of NPI numbers in the claims process

 ABA billing codes aren’t the only numbers ABA therapy providers must know.
-NPI numbers are also another important element that ABA providers must provide during the claims process.
+NPI numbers are another important element ABA businesses are expected to provide during the claims process.

 What is an NPI number?